Written by Lily Baron for MonaCorona.com

 Angelina: to feed your sweet tooth the Parisian way.

-If you were to follow my advice you can spend very little money visiting Paris (most of these recommendations are free or very cheap).
+Paris is one of those places everyone should visit at least once.
+If you were to follow my advice you can spend very little money visiting Paris (most of these recommendations are free things to do in Paris, or very cheap).
 My suggested itinerary for a weekend trip would be to start the day with a stroll through the Parc des Buttes Chaumont, then take the metro to Angelina’s for elevenses, high tea, a snack, or a drink.
 Then walk along rue de Rivoli or through the Tuileries, stopping somewhere for lunch.
 After lunch, get to 59 rue de Rivoli for some time just after 1:00pm.
 When you have finished exploring all six floors make your way across the river to Shakespeare and Company.
 Next, you could walk along Rue de la Huchette, 2 minutes away from the bookshop, and stop for a crepe.
 I would recommend Chez Suzette.
 Then buy your picnic food from any supermarket, there are plenty around that area, and make your way down to the Seine.
 If you’re planning on dancing the night away I’d suggest heading East along the river towards concrete.
 Picnic into the night before heading to the club.
 In the morning, return to wherever you’re staying to sleep for a while.
 Then end your trip with a visit to Cimetière du Père Lachaise.
 You can take in the peace of the place after your wild night out.
 Enjoy Paris, it truly is the best city!